Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/security.keyvault.administration-readme.md

 ### Setting up console logging

 The simplest way to see the logs is to enable the console logging.
-To create an Azure SDK log listener that outputs messages to console use AzureEventSourceListener.CreateConsoleLogger method.
+To create an Azure SDK log listener that outputs messages to console, use the `AzureEventSourceListener.CreateConsoleLogger` method.

 ```c#
 // Setup a listener to monitor logged events.